 The evil Haman was gone but his plot to kill the Jews was still active.
 Hateful people had already been stirred up to kill the Jews.
 What could be done to stop them?
 The king gave Mordecai the right to pass a law stating that the Jews could protect themselves.
 The law was published all over the country.
 The Jews celebrated.
 They knew that Yahweh would give them victory and help them in their fight for their lives.
 And He did!
 But the Jews celebrated even BEFORE their victory happened, confident in their God!

 “The Jews had light and gladness, joy and honor”

 This great confidence and joy in their God to protect them pleased the LORD.
 It also caused their enemies to be fearful.
 Many other people were inspired by the Jews to follow the One True God, the God of Israel, Yahweh.

-Today, the joy and confidence we have in our loving God can inspire others to follow Jesus Christ.
+Today, the joy and confidence we have in our loving God can inspire others to follow Yeshua, Jesus Christ.
 God doesn’t want us to be fearful of anyone or anything.
 We can celebrate that God gives us the victory.
 The victory is in Jesus.
 We may lose a baseball game.
 We may have accidents.
 People may be mean to us.
 We may have big problems.
 God can help us in everything and through everything to live lives of victory!
-And in the end, believers in Jesus will live forever in His Kingdom of “righteousness, peace and joy”!
+And in the end, believers in Yeshua will live forever in His Kingdom of “righteousness, peace and joy”!
 So let’s celebrate!

 LORD, please help us also to live our lives with light and gladness, joy and honor knowing that You are “working all things together for our good”!
 (Romans 8:28) May our lives bring glory to You!
 Amen!